scallop-io/sui-scallop-sdk/document/builder.md

   await txBuilder.signAndSendTxBlock(scallopTxBlock);
   ```

-- Compatability with @mysten/sui TransactionBlock.
+- Compatability with @mysten/sui Transaction.

-  Scallop Transaction Builder contains a `TransactionBlock` instance from `@mysten/sui`.
+  Scallop Transaction Builder contains a `Transaction` instance from `@mysten/sui`.
-  So you can use both `TransactionBlock` and `ScallopTransactionBlock` at the same time to build your transaction.
+  So you can use both `Transaction` and `ScallopTransactionBlock` at the same time to build your transaction.

   ```typescript
   const scallopTxBlock = txBuilder.createTxBlock();